ahmedsamehsaad99/Traffic-Light-Atmega32/README.md

 # Traffic-Light-Embedded
-Embedded Traffic Light with Pedestrians crosswalk button
+Traffic light project based on Atmega32 with an optional cross-walk button